MarcoPoloCoder/react-native-demo-app/README.md

 # react-native-demo-app
-This is a generic template with onboarding screens for a react-native multiplatform app including Redux, react-native-navigation amnd much other interesting libs.
+This is a generic template with onboarding screens for a react-native multiplatform app including Redux, react-native-navigation and much other interesting libs.

 It seems some components maybe are incorrectly imported cause it is giving an exeption on Android emulator